Not your father's Liberal Party

 That’s not surprising for the people who want proportional representation.
-They are obsessed.
+They are obsessed with big numbers not meaningful detail.
 Prop Rep is their answer to everything, no matter what.
 Sweeping majorities with no fringe parties?
 Blame the voting system.
 Uptick in cancer rates?
 Must be caused by first-past-the-post.
 The solution: proportional representation.
 You get the idea.

 What they can’t do is explain why the system they claim only turns up sweeping majorities and shuts out minority groups and opinions now turns up the kind of results they want.
 No more sweeping majorities with only a couple of parties in the federal legislature.
 Now we have lots of minority governments and raft of fringe groups, small parties, and independents.